You are currently viewing 10 Ways To Practice Mindfulness In Your Everyday Life | Mindful Living – How To Be Mindful Everyday

 Notice what is going on, see the trees, see the birds, hear their chirping, see the people on the streets, and just observe and look at what is happening around you.

-Observe different types of trees, and count the vehicles parked in front of your lane.
 Just wander down the street to run some errands or maybe while commuting notice what you hear, notice how the wind hits your face, feel the sun rays touching you and the warmth it generates.

 Noticing your surroundings is a great way to be in the present moment and just be mindful of what’s going around you.